Bridging the divide: axion searches and axino phenomenology at colliders

-In the case of the supersymmetric DFSZ axion, the addition of the fermionic higgsinos changes the electric and color anomalies which set $E / N = 2$ in the anomalous contribution to the axion-photon coupling.
+In the case of the supersymmetric DFSZ axion, the addition of the fermionic higgsinos changes the electric and color anomalies, resulting in $E / N = 2$ in the anomalous contribution to the axion-photon coupling.
 This leads to an axion-photon coupling which lies a factor of 20 below the non-supersymmetric DFSZ axion coupling, or, at the cost of fine-tuning, which completely vanishes~\cite{bae2017prospects}.
 (See~\cite{Badziak:2023fsc} for an analysis including higher-order chiral perturbations, which find that the possibility of cancellation persists.)
-In the case that such a suppression of the axion-photon coupling is realized, the collider-based approaches discussed here -- as well as astrophysical observations -- may be the best way to probe the supersymmetric DFSZ axion until direct detection searches are able to reach the requisite sensitivities.
+In the case that such a suppression of the axion-photon coupling is realized, the collider-based approaches discussed here -- as well as astrophysical observations -- may be the best way to probe the supersymmetric DFSZ axion until direct-detection searches are able to reach the requisite sensitivities.